PART 6

 Surface Preparation: Right Way, Wrong Way

-Jim looks for ways to perform surface preparation in-house.
+• Jim looks for ways to perform surface preparation in-house.
 It costs him dearly to get the equipment and, thanks to lack of experience, a lot of treated surfaces get damaged.
-Since no time was spent verifying that dangerous equipment is secured, Jim narrowly avoids a big accident.
+Since no time was spent verifying that dangerous equipment was secured, Jim narrowly avoided a big accident.

 Remember: